Biden digging for dollars in wealthy Democratic enclaves

 “Instead of fixing the multiple crises he created or visiting East Palestine, Ohio like he promised, Biden chooses to mingle with liberal elites inside the beltway.
 Biden has had time for political fundraisers, celebrities, and vacations, but not serving hard-working Americans and families who are suffering because of his failed agenda,” Republican National Committee chairwoman Ronna McDaniel said in a statement.

 The president’s visits to fundraisers have typically been paired with official events.
 In Connecticut, he spoke about gun violence in Hartford before heading to Greenwich to fundraise.
-In the San Francisco area, he spoke about climate and had a meeting on artificial intelligence, and then headed to Silicon Valley and other towns in the Bay Area to meet with donors.
+In the San Francisco area, he spoke about climate and had a meeting on artificial intelligence before heading to Silicon Valley and other towns in the Bay Area to meet with donors.

 Biden’s focus on certain issues during campaign receptions reminds donors about his priorities for the country.